 - Note: If you select more samples than there are spaces available, you will see an error message telling you to reduce the number of selected samples before proceeding.

-The selected samples are shown in a numbered location-assignment table on the right.
+The selected samples are shown in a numbered position-assignment table on the right.
 You can directly edit the grid to provide:

 Bag or cane:

 - In the case of a bag, the numbered position is not meaningful.

 - For a cane, it could be numbered from top to bottom (or bottom to top) as your convention dictates.